Tropical Fukaya Algebras: Gluing

-\begin{theorem} {\rm (Gluing)} Suppose that $u: C \to \bX$ is a regular broken disk of index zero.
-There exists $\nu_0 > 0$ such that if $\nu \geq \nu_0$ there exists a family of unbroken disks $u_\nu: C^\nu \to X^{\nu}$ of index zero, with the property that $\lim_{\nu \to \infty} [u_\nu] = [u]$.
-For any area bound $E >0$ there exists $\nu_0$ such that for $ \nu \geq \nu_0$ the correspondence $[u] \mapsto [u_\nu]$ defines a bijection between the rigid moduli spaces $\M^{< E}(X^\nu,L)_0$ and $\widetilde \M_\br^{< E}(\bX,L)_0$ for $\nu \geq \nu_0$. \end{theorem} \begin{remark} The gluing operation is defined on broken maps, and not on tropical symmetry orbits of broken maps.
+\begin{theorem} {\rm (Gluing)} Suppose that $\cu: C \to \XX$ is a regular broken disk of index zero.
+There exists $\nu_0 > 0$ such that if $\nu \geq \nu_0$ then there exists a family of unbroken disks $u_\nu: C^\nu \to X^{\nu}$ of index zero, with the property that $\lim_{\nu \to \infty} [u_\nu] = [\cu]$.
+For any area bound $E >0$ there exists $\nu_0$ such that for $ \nu \geq \nu_0$ the correspondence $[u] \mapsto [u_\nu]$ defines an orientation-preserving bijection between the rigid moduli spaces $\M^{< E}(X^\nu,L)_0$ and $\tM^{\br,< E}(\XX,L)_0$ for $\nu \geq \nu_0$. \end{theorem} \begin{remark} The gluing operation is defined on broken maps, and not on tropical symmetry orbits of broken maps.
 In fact if the tropical symmetry group is non-trivial (it is necessarily finite for rigid broken maps), gluing different elements in the tropical symmetry orbit produces distinct sequences of unbroken maps.
 The convergence result also distinguishes between rigid maps in the same tropical symmetry orbit.
-Indeed, in Theorem \ref{thm:cpt-breaking}, if the limit map is rigid then the limit is uniquely determined up to domain reparametrization. \end{remark} As for other gluing theorems in pseudoholomorphic curves the proof of Theorem \ref{gluing2} is an application of a quantitative version of the implicit function theorem for Banach manifolds.
+Indeed, in Theorem \ref{thm:cpt-breaking}, if the limit map is rigid then the limit is uniquely determined up to domain reparametrization. \end{remark} Similar to other gluing theorems in pseudoholomorphic curves, the proof of Theorem \ref{thm:gluing} is an application of a quantitative version of the implicit function theorem for Banach manifolds.
 The steps are: construction of an approximation solution called the pre-glued map; construction of an approximate inverse to the linearized operator; quadratic estimates; application of the contraction mapping principle, and surjectivity of the gluing construction.
-Through the proof of the gluing theorem, the notation $c$ denotes a $\nu$-independent constant whose value is different in every occurrence.
+Through the proof of the gluing theorem, the notation $c$ denotes a $\nu$-independent constant whose value may be different in every occurrence.
+The fact that gluing preserves the orientation of rigid moduli spaces is discussed in Remark \ref{rem:orientglue}.

-\subsection{The approximate solution}
+\section{The approximate solution}

+Given a broken map, we start by constructing a family of approximate solutions, called \em{pre-glued maps}, with one map in each neck-stretched manifold $X^\nu$.
+These maps are obtained by gluing the broken map in the neck region using a cut-off function, and therefore, they are not holomorphic in the neck regions.